-The front loader's escape hatch and hold-open latch are visible in this photo.
+This vehicle is actually the first pilot T43, the pre-production model of the M103.
+As such, it is not fitted with the production cupola that provided remote-control fire for the .50cal machine gun, but rather one that is identical to the cupola on the M47 tank.
+The front loader's escape hatch and hold-open latch are visible in the foreground.
 To the right of the commander's cupola in the image is the turret ventilator dome, and the gunner's periscope guard is on the other side of the cupola.
-The gunner's periscope is actually part of a removable turret top plate that runs across the turret roof and from in front of the commander's cupola to behind the loader's hatch.
+The gunner's periscope is actually part of a removable turret top plate that runs laterally across the turret roof and longitudinally from in front of the commander's cupola to behind the loader's hatch.

 The exhaust on this tank is vented through M60-style louvres instead of through a port in the rear deck.
 This redesign necessitated a new gun travel lock, which is in use on this vehicle.
 The towing pintle is obvious in the center of the rear hull, and above and to either side of this are transmission access plates.
 Taillight guards are to the outside of the transmission access plates.

-Modifications to the tank commander's cupola are visible here compared to the early style on the tank above.
-The latter style did not offer the option of firing the machine gun while buttoned.
+Modifications to the tank commander's cupola are visible here compared to the early style on the tank at the top of the page.
+This latter style did not offer the option of firing the machine gun while buttoned.
 The structure directly in front of the TC's cupola is a vane sight that assisted the commander in targeting the 120mm gun.
-The new position of the gunner can be ascertained by the location of his periscope in front of the turret hatch (the periscope opening in his former position has been blanked off).
-The receptacle opposite the gunner's periscope was for providing power to the optional mantlet-mounted searchlight.
+The new position of the gunner can be ascertained by the location of his periscope, which is now in front of the turret hatch (the periscope opening in his former position has been blanked off).
+The receptacle opposite the gunner's periscope was for providing power to the searchlight.

 The driver's controls are shown here.
 The steering wheel is similar to that found in the M48 tank.
 The tachometer is to the left of the steering wheel, and the speedometer is on the opposite side.
 The transmission selector lever is visible to the right side of the picture, and the accelerator and brake pedals are on the driver's right and left, respectively.
 The headlight dimmer switch is just to the left of the brake pedal.